zaxor0/zwerchhau/README.md

 #### Shields
 Whether a buckler, heater, or tower shield, all shields provide a +1 bonus to parry.

+# Combat
+Combat in Zwerhhau is meant to be swift, deadly, and decisive.

+It is a ritual well practiced by adventurers.

 ## Melee Combat Against Humanoids

-All attacks are opposed checks, but the action performed is chosen by a dice roll.
+The result of an attack is an opposed check, either strength, dexterity, or both.
+The check is determined by the "kind" of attack performed by each side.

 One versus one combat is simple enough, both sides roll 1d6.
 However, if the scenario is one versus two or more, the one may opt for a defensive stance.

 The combat loop is as follows:
 - Prepare, set your one's and engagement posture
-- roll opposing dice
-- react to results, decide to use dex or str & roll accordingly
-- winner deals damage,
+- Combat Attack Roll - each side rolls 1d6
+  - Determine the opposed check based on results (dex, str, or both)
+- Opposed Roll - highest die wins, note winner's value
+  - Like any ability check,
+- Damage Roll - Winner rolls their weapon's damage dice, splits damage between HP and Con based on the opposed roll value.

 ### Ones Are...
 Before a attack roll is performed players must declare a "Ones are," meaning players pick what the result of a 1 die roll should be.
 This is ideally based on the player's weapon as they may prefer to priorize certain actions, such as a thrust with a spear or a cut with an axe.
 They may pick any of the options except ripostes.

 ### Engagement
 In the thick of combat, the blows may turn to a grapple.
 Prior to attack players may choose their default posture, to engage in grapple or to disengage.

 If their default posture is to disengage, they gain a +1 to win a grapple challenge but do not enter the grapple.

 ### Combat Attack Roll
 representing the following actions